elizljohnson-projects/project-eeg-gamma-modulation-ml/README.md

 Notes:
 - Run using the notebook `gamma_mod_ml.ipynb` with `gamma_utils.py`, `plotting_utils.py`, and `ml_utils.py` uploaded to the Colab File panel.
 - This notebook may take several hours to run due to hyperparameter tuning and permutation testing.
+Runtime GPU T4 is recommended.